Key takeaways:

 Understanding mutual fund fees

-There's a cost associated with the value you receive from mutual funds.
-Before you buy an investment, it's important to have a clear understanding of all the associated fees.
+Before buying an investment, it's important to clearly understand all of the associated costs.
 You can expect to see two different fees associated with mutual funds — a management expense ratio (MER) and sales charges.

 Management Expense Ratios (MERs)

-A fund's MER represents the annual fee associated with running and servicing a mutual fund.
-It's shown as a percentage of the fund's assets and varies based on the type of investment fund you purchase.
+A fund's MER represents the annual fee for running and servicing a mutual fund.
+It's shown as a percentage of the fund's assets and varies based on the investment fund you purchase.
 While fees can vary from fund to fund, the MER generally consists of four distinct inputs: a trailing commission, an investment management fee, taxes and fixed administration fees (and other fund costs).
-A trailing commission covers the cost of the advice and service you receive from your financial institution (and your advisor) and can vary depending upon the fund chosen and the particular fund provider.
+A trailing commission covers the cost of the advice and service you receive from your financial institution (and your advisor) and can vary depending on the fund chosen and the particular fund provider.

 $1000 invested in an equity mutual fund with an MER of 1.73% 3. - 52% - $9.00 Trailing Commission* - 35%- $6.00 Investment Management fee - 10%- $1.72 Taxes - 3%- $0.60 Fixed administration fees (FAF) and other fund costs Total cost = $17.32